 Skipness is a small village on the eastern shore of the Kintyre peninsula, looking across the Kilbrannan Sound towards Arran.
 There are also magnificent views to Cowalside, Bute and the Ayrshire coast.
 It is a quiet haven, where the main activities are farming, forestry, tourism, fishing and conservation.
-The village has a shop/post office, a church and a small primary school.
+The village has a church, village hall and a temporarily closed primary school.
 The Village Hall holds regular Ceilidhs and dances during the year for locals and holiday-makers alike.

 Skipness Point marks the beginning of Loch Fyne and evidence can still be seen of the moorings where ships of long ago were once fastened.
-The very word Skipness, which in the ancient Nordic tongue means “Point of the Ships”, conjures up pictures of the Vikings who dominated the Highlands and Islands for so long.
+The very word Skipness, which in the ancient Nordic tongue means “Point of the Ships” conjures up images of the Vikings who dominated the Highlands and Islands for so long.

 To secure the peace, the building of the first Skipness Castle began in the 13th century and the ruined walls and massive tower house still guard the shore.
 It ts one of the earliest standing castle buildings in Scotland.
 The ruins of the medieval Kilbrannan Chapel lie just a little further, towards The Point.